Note

 Key benefits include:

-- Enhanced security: Business logic, secrets, and API keys are executed and stored on the server—never exposed in the browser or to end users.
+- Enhanced security: Execute and store business logic, secrets, and API keys on the server—never expose them in the browser or to end users.

 - Integration flexibility: Connect Power Pages seamlessly with external systems, including Azure Functions, REST APIs, Dataverse actions, and business services.